Tamie13/Red-Team-Summary-of-Operations/README.md

     -  Port 139/TCP Open netbios-ssn
     -  Port 445/TCP Open netbios-ssn

-## List Of Critical Vulnerabilities (CVE's and ratings provided when possible)
+## Critical Vulnerabilities

-**Vulnerability One**

-  -  **Command Used** WordPress User Enumeration Scan:  wpscan --url http://192.168.1.110/wordpress --enumerate u

-  -  **Vulnerability** CVE-2017-5487:  Scan enumerates user names and other possibly vulnerable paths and files.

-  -  **Rating** Base Score: 5.3 Medium
+-  The following vulnerabilities were identified on the target Machine:
+    -  1. Wordpress user enumeration;
+    -  2. Weak user password
+    -  3. User password hash unsalted
+    -  4. Able to escalate user privilege to root

 As can be seen below the scan was successful in enumerating valid usernames of **Steven & Michael**